convox/docs/docs/application/resources.md

 ---
-title: Resources
+title: "Resources"
+description: "Define and configure network-attached dependencies such as databases, caches, and shared filesystems for Convox applications."
 ---

+# Resources

 A resource is a network-attached dependency of your application.

 ## Definition

-Here we define a resource called `mydb` that is a Postgres database with 100GB of storage, and we then link it to our `web` service, which will be given an [env var](#accessing-resources-through-environment-variables) to connect to the database:
+Here we define a resource called `mydb` that is a Postgres database with 100GB of storage, and we then link it to our `web` service, which will be given an [env var](#accessing-resources) to connect to the database:

 ```yaml
 resources: